jrtaboraman/hellomolly/README.md

 ## Learn More

-You can learn more in the [Create Holly Molly Exam documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create Hello Molly exam documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).